Dotrar/vscode-automajick/README.md

-# vscode-automajick README
+# Automajick

-Run scripts automajickly
+Run scripts on your work simply and automajickly

 ## Features

+- Use whatever language you want
+- Run scripts from anywhere; in the current workspace and with the current file as the first param
+- Quick and easy

+## What would this be used for?

+Generally I work on many different projects and have different python scripts to manage github repos, readme conversions, auto-zippers, and etc.
+This script allows someone like me to run the chosen python scripts at the push of a button.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+None, but you will need scripts that you want to run, and a `interpreter` to run them.
+Python is used by way of example; if your interpreter needs special consideration, hit us up in the form of an issue.

 ## Extension Settings

-* `automajick.interpreter`: string to the interpreter, must be available via CMD, can be complete string
+- `automajick.interpreter`: The command for invoking the interpreter
-* `automajick.commands`: a list of command types that have the following properties:
+- `automajick.commands`: A list of command objects with the following properties:

 ```json
 {